ibm-cloud-docs/vmwaresolutions/services/addingzertodr.md

 The Zerto service integrates replication and disaster recovery capabilities into the deployment offerings to protect and recover data in your VMware® virtual environment on {{site.data.keyword.cloud}}.
 Zerto is supported on VMware vCenter Server® instances with:

-* VMware NSX-T™ 3.1 or later with VMware vSphere® 7.0
+* VMware NSX-T™ 3.1 or later with VMware vSphere® 7.0 {: shortdesc}
-* VMware NSX-V instances V4.7 and earlier
-{: shortdesc}

 {{site.data.content.para-promotion-add-on-services}}

-The current Zerto version that is installed is 9.0u4.
+The current Zerto version that is installed is 9.5u1.
 {: note}

 ## Before you begin